jpeskmilla/craps-game/README.md

 **Submission Date:** March 15th, 2025.

 ## Documentation
-All the documentation can be finded in the "javadoc" folder.
+All the documentation can be finded inside of the "javadoc" folder, in the "index.html" file.